 Sean and I both grew up in a very small, rural town in Northern California.
 We were in the same grade at the same school.
 We were childhood friends, often sat together on the school bus and had many of the same classes together.
-We slow danced at a junior high school dance and have many shared memories of growing up in the same area.
+We slow danced at a junior high school dance and have many shared memories of growing up in the country.
 I always thought of him in a positive light, he was just a normal silly kid who participated in 4-H, Boy Scouts, school sports teams, and volunteered at our school.

-In 2003, when I saw Sean’s case in the newspaper I was shocked.
+In 2003, when I saw Sean’s case in the newspaper I was absolutely shocked.
 The child I knew Sean as was gentle, sweet, an animal lover and a total dork.
 I could not believe my friend could have been involved in such a crime.
 At such a young age I had believed that the justice system always does the right thing.
 I fully trusted in our law enforcement and legal system, just as Sean had.
-We both grew up with the belief that bad guys go to jail and the innocent walked free, which is unfortunately not always the case.
+We both grew up with the belief that bad guys go to jail and the innocent walked free, which is, unfortunately, not always the case.

 Sean and I began writing each other letters in 2007, 4 years after he had been wrongfully convicted and sentenced to Life in Prison Without Parole as a juvenile in the adult court system.
 Over time with letter writing, I grew to know my friend again and the more I learned about his case, the more I understood that he was actually innocent.
-I didn’t want to know a world in which this could ever happen.
+At first, I didn’t want to know a world in which this could ever happen.
 But the truth was right in front of me, and it changed everything for me forever.
 The U.S., which leads the world in incarceration of its citizens, has approximately 2 million people behind bars.
 That means a wrongful conviction rate of 1 percent would translate to 20,000 people punished for crimes they didn’t commit.
 That’s staggering.